-A record variable is a composite variable whose internal components, called fields, can have different data types.
+A record variable is a composite variable whose internal components, called fields, can be of different data types.
 The value of a record variable and the values of its fields can change.

-You reference an entire record variable by its name.
+You reference an entire record by its name.
 You reference a record field with the syntax

 You can create a record variable in any of these ways: